vespakoen/dstore/README.md

 # Projects

-Projects are similar to a "database" or an "elasticsearch index", In case of dnode, a project is nothing more than an identifier under which we store blueprints and version information.
+Projects are similar to a "database" or an "elasticsearch index", In case of dstore, a project is nothing more than an identifier under which we store blueprints and version information.
 A good identifier for your project is a [reverse-DNS](http://en.wikipedia.org/wiki/Reverse_domain_name_notation)
 or a simple string like "blog" or "website"